suvinkrs/suvinkrs/readme.md

 ## About Me

-I'm not your typical 4th-year CSE student; I'm a tech enthusiast with a knack for turning caffeine into code. 😄 Currently pursuing my B.Tech in Computer Science and Engineering, I've been on an exciting adventure through the digital realm.
+ I'm a tech enthusiast with a knack for turning caffeine into code. 😄 Currently pursuing my B.Tech in Computer Science and Engineering, I've been on an exciting adventure through the digital realm.

 ## 🔥 What I Bring to the Table